Aditya986025/Movie-Recommendation-System/README.md

 # Movie-Recommendation-System
 *The goal of this project was to enhance the movie-watching experience for users by o offering tailored suggestions solely based on movie content.
-By providing the movie name, the system recommends the  top 5 most similar movies of interest...
+By providing the movie name, the system recommends the  top 5 most similar movies of interest..

-Increasing Watching Time
+Increasing User Watching Time
 ![Screenshot 2024-01-09 191513](https://github.com/Aditya986025/Movie-Recommendation-System/assets/117461241/055a2eb5-10bf-41bf-9cc5-c0ca9c8ff657)